Video shows new LIRR cars arriving

 “It’s funny, because I really like those old trains.
 They’re more roomy than the newer ones...It’s just that they’re old and not maintained as well as they could be,” Gross, 46, said Tuesday.
 “I tweeted the photos to let the railroad know that they have equipment out there that’s just not safe or sanitary.”

-The LIRR has said it plans to replace the old cars with new “M9” model cars beginning this fall.
-The old cars, with their wood-paneled interiors and blue-and-red vinyl seats, make up about 180 of the LIRR’s 1,200 trains.
+The LIRR has said it plans to begin phasing out the old cars in favor of new “M9” model cars beginning this fall.
+But new LIRR President Phillip Eng has also expressed interest in refurbishing some of the old cars, with their wood-paneled interiors and blue-and-red vinyl seats, in order to meet ever-growing ridership.
+The M3s make up about 180 of the LIRR’s 1,200 trains.

+"Since my first day as president, I've heard from our riders about their experiences on the railroad, from cleanliness to the need for more cars and increased capacity," said Eng, adding that he is "dedicated to improving in both of those areas."

 The YouTube video, recorded in May at a Metro-North station in the Bronx, shows the new cars being hauled by a CSX freight train.